JEP 401: Value Classes and Objects (Preview)

 Under this JEP, when preview features are enabled, the following standard library classes are considered to be value classes, despite not having been declared or compiled with the value modifier:

-The migration of the classes used by boxing should significantly reduce boxing-related overhead (although Long and Double may be too large for heap flattening).
+The migration of the classes used by boxing should significantly reduce boxing-related overhead.

 Alternatives